 The Rila Mountains are the most majestic and boast the country's highest peak (Moussala), Bulgaria's most famous monastery (Rila) and the country's oldest ski resort at Borovets.
 The greenest and prettiest mountain range is the Rhodopes, which is home to Pamporovo, the largest ski resort, as well as plenty of culture and folklore centred on the town of Momchilovtsi, which is the most popular place for ecotourism.

 Museum villages in the Balkan Range also offer excellent possibilities for ecotourism and are a showcase for the hospitality and warmth of the Bulgarian people.
-While, with hundreds of lakes, deep valleys, and rugged peaks, the Pirin Mountains are arguably the most beautiful and are home to a variety of rare plants protected within the Pirin National Park.
+Hundreds of lakes, deep valleys, and rugged peaks make the Pirin Mountains arguably the most beautiful, while the Pirin National Park is home to a variety of rare plants, which are protected within it.
 Lastly, the most frequented mountain is Vitosha, with the capital city, Sofia, at its foot.
 It is popular for winter holidays and skiing, as well as for hiking and picnicking in the summer.

 Winters are naturally more cold in the mountains, with heavy snowfall and average January temperatures of 23°F (-5°C) in the valleys and ski resorts, and up to -4°F (-20°C) on the high peaks.
 Snow cover usually lasts for five or six months (December to April) on the north slopes of higher mountains, and is over five feet (1.5m) thick.

-Summer temperatures vary from 57°F to 66°F (14°C - 19°C) and during this season the mountains are popular with hikers and campers.
+Summer temperatures vary from 57°F to 66°F (14°C - 19°C) and, during this season, the mountains are popular with hikers and campers.
 Spring is particularly beautiful in the mountains because all the flowers are in their first bloom.
-Spring and autumn are fairly mild seasons which attract off-peak tourists for relaxing mountain breaks.
+Spring and autumn are fairly mild seasons that attract off-peak tourists for relaxing mountain breaks.

 The mountain ranges of Bulgaria have a lot to offer visitors besides their famous ski resorts.
 The mountain scenery is glorious and most activities and attractions in the Bulgarian mountains revolve around outdoor activities and experiencing the beautiful landscapes.
 In winter, skiing and snowboarding are the activities of choice, and in summer hiking, climbing, camping, picnicking, hunting, and fishing are popular.

-The pretty Rhodope Mountains are known for ecotourism and ethnographic gems like the picturesque village of Momchilovtsi, which is famous for its well-preserved architecture, folk traditions and crafts.
+The pretty Rhodope Mountains are known for ecotourism and ethnographic gems such as the picturesque village of Momchilovtsi, which is famous for its well-preserved architecture, folk traditions and crafts.

 The Pirin Mountains are perhaps the most rugged and beautiful of Bulgaria's mountains and the greatest tourist attraction of the Pirin range is the awe-inspiring Pirin National Park, which is listed by UNESCO.